Sundaram-Katare/BookHub/README.md

 ✅ I’ve already created multiple issues that are ready to be picked up.
 🗨️ If you find an issue you'd like to work on, **comment** on it saying:
 `I want to work on this issue.`
-Once assigned, you can start working on it.
+Then, you can start working on it.
+Once done, You can raise the PR for it.

 ✨ You’re also welcome to raise **new issues** if you spot a bug or have an idea for improvement — just make sure to provide enough context!